Save Our Science: FAQ

 What Has The Planetary Society Done So Far?

 A lot!
-We've organized letter-writing campaigns, sent our lobbyist out on capitol hill, met with congressional representatives face-to-face and on the phone, and worked with other organizations like the Division of Planetary Sciences and the American Geophysical Union.
+We've organized letter-writing campaigns, sent our lobbyist out on capitol hill, met with congressional representatives face-to-face and on the phone, and worked with other organizations like the AAS's Division of Planetary Sciences and the American Geophysical Union.
 We continue to need support from people like you to keep the pressure on both Congress and the Office of Management and Budget to reverse these cuts.
 We're building a strong and active program that actively lobbies for space exploration on behalf of our members.
+Our main Advocacy page will give you the latest actions and information about what's going on.

 How can I help?